mapycz/mapnik/docs/features/placement-code-unified.md

-# Unification of placement code
+# Unification of placement options

-All these symbolizers have common purpose - placing labels on some geometric positions:
+All these symbolizers have common purpose - placing labels on geometric positions:

 * `TextSymbolizer`
 * `ShieldSymbolizer`